 Turo

 One company that has been receiving widespread attention as an alternative to renting a car is Turo.
-Based in San Francisco, Turo is a car sharing business that connects car owners to customers looking to rent a car.
-Also known as peer-to-peer carsharing, the service has allowed customers to save money on rental cars.
-But demand for Turo cars has risen, with the lowest available rental going for about $110 per day in Honolulu.
+Based in San Francisco, Turo is a car-sharing business that connects car owners with customers looking to rent a car.
+Also known as peer-to-peer car sharing, the service has allowed customers to save money on rental cars.
+However, demand for Turo cars has risen, with Honolulu’s lowest available rental costing about $110 per day.

 Uber Rent

-To meet the demand for rental cars, Uber recently launched its own service.
-Uber Rent may be available later this year in Honolulu.
+To meet the demand for rental cars, Uber recently launched its own service, Uber Rent, which may be available later this year in Honolulu.

 Rideshare

 Rideshares are convenient and widely used across the Honolulu/Waikiki area.
 Yet, the pandemic also created a shortage of rideshare drivers.
 This shortage has caused prices to soar up to 40 percent in Honolulu.
-To give you an example, one couple recently visiting from Reno, Nevada had to pay $120 from the airport to Waikiki.
-Still, rideshares are in peak demand and can be helpful in getting around the city.
+For example, one couple recently visited Reno, Nevada, and had to pay $120 from the airport to Waikiki.
+Still, rideshares are in peak demand and can help get around the city.

 Holoholo: New Rideshare Service